Principal Investigator

 Cynthia Fioriti

-Cynthia is in the Human Development and Public Policy program under the mentorship of Ian Lyons.
+Cynthia is a fifth-year PhD student in the Human Development and Public Policy program under the mentorship of Ian Lyons.
 She received her Bachelors of Science in Psychological & Brain Sciences, with concentrations in Neuroscience and Computer Science, from Catholic University in 2019.
 After graduation, she went on to work at the National Institutes of Health where she studied the effects of transcranial magnetic stimulation on episodic and procedural memory networks.
 Cynthia is interested in the functional and structural representations of mathematical learning in the brain, and how these systems translate into behavior and cognition.

 Email: cmf302@georgetown.edu